cabo/kramdown-rfc/README.md

 The references section is built from the references listed in the YAML header and from references made inline to RFCs and I-Ds in the markdown text.
-Since kramdown-rfc2629 cannot know whether a reference is normative or informative, no entry is generated by default in the references section.
+Since kramdown-rfc cannot know whether a reference is normative or informative, no entry is generated by default in the references section.
 By indicating a normative reference as in `{{!RFC2119}}` or an informative one as in `{{?RFC1925}}`, you can